Shipeasy

 let enabled = await client.getFlag("new_checkout")

-The two things you use
+The things you use

 Function / typeRole